 Aoife Williams (Abbie’s mum)

 The key development areas for a child with a diagnosis of autism are not just academic.
-The higher functioning children will benefit immediately from academic based learning but the majority of ASD children have to “learn how to learn”.
-Poor communication skills, anxiety and self management of emotions can often get in the way of the child’s ability to learn.
+Some will benefit immediately from academic based learning but a lot of ASD children have to “learn how to learn”.
+Difficulties with communication skills, anxiety and self management of emotions can often get in the way of the child’s ability to learn.
 Therefore it is vital that these issues are addressed in the overall educational approach.
 The ability to communicate and self manage behaviours will lead to improved outcomes for that student and set the foundation for learning as the child progresses through the education system.

 • Academic Development